 - Travel as a lifestyle

 Why not focus on everything you're passionate about and qualified to write about?
-If the niches or target clients differ too much, you have to spend more time marketing your services.
+If the freelance writing niches or target clients differ too much, you have to spend more time marketing your services.
 By marketing to a specific client base with similar interests, you cut down on your marketing time and can focus on a single writer platform, network, and overall marketing plan.

 In Jen's case, niches were similar enough that they could be combined.
 For example, a travel writer usually won't also specialize in writing about health and wellness.
 But when you put them together to focus on travel for better health and wellness, you actually find a narrow niche specialty where you can set yourself apart.

-It's okay to come up with a few different niches this way.
+It's okay to come up with a few different freelance writing niches this way.
 There is no reason you can't focus on more than one specialty area.
 The key is minimizing any extra marketing time.
 You can do this by choosing specialties that are similar.

 More importantly, it's a good idea to have a few niches in mind (but not too many) when you move on to determining whether or not each is profitable.

-Predicting Niche Profit Potential
+Predicting the Profit Potential of a Writing Niche

 Figuring out whether or not a niche is profitable isn't as straight-forward for freelance writers as it might be for bloggers or authors.
 Advertiser bid data that might be of interest to a blogger doesn't help much.
 Neither do book sales statistics.